 The design team has resolved the majority of the previously stated concerns.
 The proposed building has resolved staff's major ground level concerns by adjusting the northeast corner program and eliminating the request to reduce ground floor windows on the east façade.
 The building façade articulation has been simplified into two major expressions - the framed glazed curtain wall and the textured window wall.
 The design of the western volume is now more coherent and the reduction in mechanical louvers on the west façade will not detract from the Auditorium Building will ensure that the new building will not significantly detract from the Auditorium Building.
-The revised colors of the proposed building are now more compatible with the adjacent Auditorium Building; however staff has highlighted concerns with the darkness of the vision glazing and the spandrel glazing.
-Some additional design suggestions are included via recommended conditions of approval.

-Staff also supports the Modification to reduce bike parking stall widths and the requested Adjustment to reduce the number of required Standard A loading spaces from two to one.
+The revised colors of the proposed building are now more compatible with the adjacent Auditorium Building and the proposed shade of gray, which is significantly lighter in tone that that proposed in the second version, is not so dark that it will overwhelm the skyline.
+The Modification to reduce bike parking stall widths and the requested Adjustment to reduce the number of required Standard A loading spaces from two to one are also supported.